How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 Here’s where many organizations fail: Force multipliers know their worth.
 They don’t need you as much as you need them.
 They won’t move for just any opportunity; they have to be convinced, seduced, and strategically acquired.
 They don’t do maintenance.
 They are going to rock the boat.
 They need to be convinced that your platform matches their ambition.

 Standard recruitment is linear.
 It involves a job posting, an interview process, and a compensation offer.
 Force multiplier recruitment is entirely different.
-It requires vision alignment, relationship building, and often some creative negotiation.
+It requires vision alignment, relationship building, and, often, creative negotiation.

 Messi didn’t choose Inter Miami because of salary alone.
 The soccer world had options for him.
 Beckham didn’t simply offer money; he offered a vision of transforming North American soccer.
 He positioned Messi not as a player coming to an MLS team but as a global ambassador who would transform the entire sport on a continent.

 Beckham had laid the groundwork for years.
 He had built credibility as an owner through other initiatives.
 He positioned Inter Miami not as a money grab but as a legacy project.
 When Martino was hired, Messi saw a coach he trusted.
-When partnerships with Adidas and Apple were announced, he saw infrastructure to amplify his purpose beyond just winning games.[2][1]
+When Adidas and Apple announced their MLS marketing partnership, he saw infrastructure to amplify his purpose beyond just winning games.[2][1]

 Cignetti didn’t need Indiana.
 He was winning comfortably at James Madison, enjoying a successful program at a smaller school.
 Indiana had to convince him that a “graveyard” program was actually a sleeping giant waiting to be awakened.